Montgomery County, PA Stepparent Rights Attorney

 Once you petition the court for adoption, the court will notify the biological parent.
 He or she has the opportunity to contest your petition.
 If he or she fails to contest your petition, the court may rule in your favor by default.
 This sometimes happens in cases in which the parent has stopped seeing the child and paying child support, is incarcerated or has passed away.
 Occasionally, a parent will agree to relinquish rights simply because it is in the best interest of the child.

 Other times, the parent will fight to keep his or her parental rights, even if he or she is not fulfilling parental duties.
-You need an aggressive PA stepparents rights lawyer who will stand up for your rights and help you do what is best for the child or children.
+You need an aggressive PA stepparent rights lawyer who will stand up for your rights and help you do what is best for the child or children.

 Your Rights Count, Too

 You have invested the time, energy, patience and money into raising your stepchildren that any good parent would, natural, adopted or otherwise.
-Call attorney Sheryl R. Rentz to gain or protect you parental rights.
+Call Montgomery County attorney Sheryl R. Rentz to gain or protect you parental rights.